dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

 const result = await handlerCtxt.invoke(Class).workflow(name).then(h => h.getResult());
 ```

 ### Further Reading

 To learn how to make workflows (or other functions) idempotent, see [our idempotency guide](./idempotency-tutorial).

-To learn how to make workflows interactive (for example, to handle user input), see our [workflow communcation guide](./workflow-comm-tutorial.md).
+To learn how to make workflows interactive (for example, to handle user input), see our [workflow communication guide](./workflow-communication-tutorial).